 Why do I need a water treatment system in Arizona?

-Over 85% of the United States has hard water, but Arizona has some of the hardest water you’ll find anywhere.
+Over 85% of the United States has hard water, but Arizona has some of the hardest you’ll find anywhere.
 Most of our water comes from the Colorado River (CAP).
 By the time the water gets to our homes, it has accumulated high levels of dissolved minerals like Calcium and Magnesium.
-Most of the water in Arizona is between 15 and 25 grains per gallon, which is considering “extremely hard” by the Arizona Water Quality Association.
+Most of the water in Arizona is between 15-25 grains per gallon, which is considering “extremely hard” by the Arizona Water Quality Association.
 Since hardness is really dissolved rock, the average family of four will have more than 15 pounds of rock per year in their water for each grain of hardness.

 - Ruin water bearing appliances (cutting the life of washing machines, dishwashers, and hot water heaters by up to 50%)

 - Increase energy costs for water heaters b 1/3 every 3 months

 - Destroy faucets and fixtures (costing hundreds of dollars to replace)

 - Build up scale on fixtures and shower doors